 (972) 398-0789 office@dubrowpt.com

 I treat orthopedic musculo-skeletal injuries, pain, and dysfunctions.
-After 30 years of practice, there are two areas that cause the most complaints and most disruption to people’s lives.
-The head and the feet.
+After 36 years of practice, there are three areas that cause the most complaints and most disruption to people’s lives.
+The head, low back, and the feet.

 Let’s start at the head.
 Migraines often are cervicogenic.
 Big word for a small area.
 Cervicogenic means generated from the cervical spine, the neck.
 You can’t ‘get away’ from your head.
 When you have a headache, it’s all you can deal with.
 When I treat a patient with migraine, the first order of business is to help the patient know how to physically improve that migraine within 5 minutes.
 Yes, it can be done.
 The evaluation reveals the specific cause of the migraine.
 Once the cause is established, initial treatment is effective.
 The follow up treatments are aimed at changing the mechanics (specific and general) to prevent the migraine from returning.
 Specific mechanics are those of the individual vertebrae in the neck.
 The head on the first two vertebrae is the area which requires advanced orthopedic manual physical therapy knowledge and skills to address.
 That area is also the main area of concern causing cervicogenic migraines.